Vanilla Pound Cake

 Vanilla Pound Cake is one of the most versatile dessert recipes you can make.
 It can be served with a variety of toppings, from fresh fruit to ice cream and fudge sauce.

-Plus a versatile, simple vanilla pound cake can also be cut up and turned into a trifle or parfait.
+Plus a versatile, Simple Pound Cake can also be cut up and turned into a trifle or parfait.

 We packed our bags and head out on our annual summer trip to visit our family.
 My mother-in-law, spry as can be at age 87, just froze 8 quarts of strawberries, so I wrapped up this Vanilla Pound Cake and tucked it in amongst the suitcases.
 Served in thin slices with syrupy berries would be an ideal summer dessert.
 Or make a delicious Fresh Strawberry Compote with your summer berries!